castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

     WHERE me.realname LIKE '%john%' OR me.realname LIKE '%joe%' OR me.realname LIKE '%joseph%' AND email LIKE '%@example.com';

-`search` does not change the ResultSet it was called on, just returns a new ResultSet object with the conditions merged into the existing set.
+To re-iterate, `search` does not change the ResultSet it was called on, just returns a new ResultSet object with the conditions merged into the existing set.

 Conditions and attributes are either merged or replaced according to these rules.